IBM/kif/docs/index.md

 # Knowledge Integration Framework

-KIF is a knowledge integration framework from [IBM Research](https://research.ibm.com/).
+KIF is a Python framework for knowledge integration from [IBM Research](https://research.ibm.com/).

 It is based on [Wikidata](https://www.wikidata.org/) and licensed under the [Apache-2.0